February 2, 2026

 Beverages

 I only have the best recommendation for you: 701 Craft.
-You do have to get into your vehicle to get there, but it is technically in Ocean Springs, so I included it.
-Just go.
-It's awesome.
+You do have to get into your vehicle (or an Uber) to get there, but it is technically in Ocean Springs, so I included it.
+It's a must-go and it's awesome.
 My other recommendation is not far from anything, and that is The Wilbur.
-It's connected to The Roost, and you will find lovely patio seating as well as indoors.
-You will feel cozy and happy having a cocktail at The Wilbur.
+It's connected to The Roost, as I mentioned, and you will find lovely patio seating as well as indoors.
+It's a cozy setting and and enjoyable place to have a cocktail or glass of wine.

 Walter Anderson Museum